code-423n4/2023-03-zksync/README.md

 One of the other important features of zkSync is the support of account abstraction.
 It is highly recommended to read the documentation on our AA protocol here: [https://v2-docs.zksync.io/dev/developer-guides/aa.html#introduction](https://v2-docs.zksync.io/dev/developer-guides/aa.html#introduction).

-### Features included in the audit
+### Features included in the scope

-While the description above gives an overview of zkSync account abstraction functionality, there are some changes introduced before the audit that are not available on testnet (and thus not reflected in the documentation above).
+While the description above gives an overview of zkSync Era account abstraction functionality, there are some changes not reflected in the documentation.

 #### Refactoring in method naming